caiks/WBOT02/README.md

 ![actor001_008](images/actor001_008.png)

-If we display *model* 3 and *model* 1 side by side, we have -
+If we display *model* 3 and *model* 1 side by side, we can easily see this -

 ![actor001_008](images/actor001_008.png) ![actor001_010](images/actor001_010.png)

-The *likelihood* is smaller (0.511 versus 0.694), but still fairly high.
-The *slice* representations themselves are very similar.
-The differing *likelihoods* is possibly because the frame at (0.5,0.5) only sees one fifth of the *events* in *model* 3, instead of one quarter of the *events* in *model* 1, and so the *slice* is probably has fewer ancestors on its *decomposition* path.
+The *likelihoods* are similar (0.752 versus 0.591).
+The *slice* representations are similar too.

-If we move upwards by the same short distance as before to (0.5,0.463) we obtain the following -
+If we move rightwards by the same short distance as before to (0.531,0.5) we obtain the following -

 ![actor001_009](images/actor001_009.png) ![actor001_011](images/actor001_011.png)

-Again, the *likelihood* is far off the *diagonal* at only -0.629, although this is slightly higher than before at -0.666.
-The *slice* representations, however, are quite different.
-This is because both *slices* are small samples, and so the representations are likely to deviate more from each other than with the *on-diagonal* case.
+Here *model* 3 has a high *likelihood* at 0.739 in contrast to *model* 1, which was far off the *diagonal* at only -0.662.
+The *slice* representations, however, are both quite different from the current record.
+In the case of *model* 3 this is because we have moved away from the fixed point and the most similar *slice* happens to resemble only only a small part of the image, probably because it is not very far down the *decompostion* path. *Model* 1, on the other hand, is a small *slice* and so the representation are is likely to deviate a long way from the record in any case.

 The configuration of *model* 4 is very similar to *model* 3, but additionally has the random parameters; `model004.json` -
 ```